wmelvin/ImagePicker/devnotes.md

 ![Scanned notepad page with initial plan for the ImagePicker application](readme_images/initial-plan-notepad-page.jpg)

-It did not turn out exactly as envisioned, but close.
+It did not turn out exactly as envisioned.
+A software project always evolves as you build it, especially when it gets to the point where you can start using it.

 ## Notes